 Though cryptocurrencies are clearly volatile, the trend is here to stay.
-In fact, almost everyone knows the word “cryptocurrency” and “Bitcoin” now.
-Many are even investing heavily in it since its price (once again) inflated.
+In fact, almost everyone knows the words “cryptocurrency” and “Bitcoin” now.
+Many are even investing heavily in Bitcoin since its price (once again) inflated.

 This is the reason why there’s an increasing interest again in cryptocurrency topics.